Bearing Fruit and Growing

 Preaching Masterclass (Christopher Ash).
 Christopher will lead three boardroom style sessions looking at some general principles of preaching Old Testament narrative, and then spending most of the time putting these into practice working through the book of Ruth.
 This masterclass is intended for those with 10+ years of preaching experience and, unlike other seminars, some pre-work may be required.

-Women’s ministry: keeping evangelism on the agenda (Carrie Sandom).
+Women’s ministry: keeping evangelism on the agenda.
 In this seminar stream, we will be thinking about how to keep evangelism on the agenda, both personally and corporately.
 We will be reviewing some of the resources that can be used.
 This stream is suitable for women working in women’s, student, youth and children’s ministry, whether here in the UK or overseas.
+Speakers will be Carrie Sandom, Daphne Ross and Rico Tice (on Tuesday, Wednesday and Thursday respectively).

 Rethinking evangelism (Neil Powell with Mike Reith and Pete Sanlon).
 The aim of this stream is to re-energise church leaders about the need for and purpose of evangelism in the local church.
 Mike Reith will tackle the place for personal evangelism, Pete Sanlon will address how the church leader energises his church for evangelism and Neil Powell will focus on the role local partnerships can play.